Motovun: The city today

 Since 1999, Motovun has hosted the international Motovun Film Festival for independent and avant-garde films from the U.S. and Europe.

 The biggest current local issue is the battle between foreign developers, who have proposed two 18-hole golf courses and a 500+-bed resort in the valley below the town, extending the existing 9-hole course and some of the local community, who are opposed to the proposals because of objections against the real estate speculation around the project, rejection of 123 building sites for villas in the protected natural environment and concerns about possible damage to their truffles growing on the other side of the river.
 The community is divided on the issue, as many welcome the development as a year-round aid to jobs and local tourist revenues.
 An environmental impact study has now been completed.

 Motovun's ground plan was depicted on the reverse of the Croatian 10 kuna banknote, issued in 1993, 1995, 2001 and 2004.

+Demographics

+According to the 2021 census, its population was 912, with 397 living in the settlement of Motovun itself.

+The municipality consists of the following settlements: